 Chickpea Soup With Thyme Oil Parmesan Croutons

 So we've hit that age where we’ve started cutting down on the carbs a bit.
-(Cath says she’s never going to hit that age).
+(Cathy says she’s never going to hit that age).
 To be honest my take on abstinence involves little more than having a bit less pasta and a bit more sauce, or a bit less bread and a bit more cheese, so it’s not exactly hair shirt territory.
-But when I come across a low carb, stomach filling, delicious meal I feel the delight of a zealot.
+But when I come across a low carb, stomach filling, delicious meal, I feel the delight of a zealot.
 This soup is one such dish.
 Though, as Cathy is keen to point out, it’s even more heavenly with these cheesy carb-a-licious croutons.

 - Ciabatta bread – 60g/2 oz